JordanEdward02/Breakout_Clone/README.md

 [Javadoc/index.html](Javadoc/index.html) (on GIT)

-Or index.html in the javadocs folder
+Or index.html in the javadoc folder

 ### Implemented features (working)